Who's Who at the Cathedral

 Director of the Cathedral Voluntary Choir

 The Voluntary Choir was formed in August 2008; many of its members were previously in the Cathedral Special Choir, which sang its last services in July 2008.
-It is directed by Douglas Henn-Macrae, who is also a Deputy Lay Clerk, having been, until recently, the Senior Lay Clerk.
+It is directed by Douglas Henn-Macrae, who is also a Deputy Lay Clerk, having been, until 2008, the Senior Lay Clerk.

 The three Choral Scholars are students or recent graduates, who sing for the majority of the Cathedral's Choral Services.

 Responsible for day-to-day management of the Cathedral and Precinct.
 Leads and manages the team of vergers and cleaners.
 Supervision of maintenance and building projects.
 Responsible for security of Cathedral and Precinct.
 Liturgical duties include preparation of the cathedral for services and events; care of vestments, cathedral plate and valuables.
 Keeping of statutory registers.
 Member of the Guild of Vergers.

-Helen & Sue, assisted by a group of volunteers, head the Cathedral’s Education team to deliver the education service to over 17,000 visiting students each year.
-They are responsible for creating resources, support material and education programmes for the Cathedral.
+Helen, assisted by a group of volunteers, heads the Cathedral’s Education team to deliver the education service to over 17,000 visiting students each year.
+She is responsible for creating resources, support material and education programmes for the Cathedral.

 Lisa oversees the booking process for all services and events apart from school visits.